Murals by Sarah Folden (Cowlitz) found on our Promenade Pop-up kiosks. Photo by Growing Boy Media.

 Publicly Sited Art Installations

-Discover the stories behind Waterfront Park’s beautiful publicly sited art installations!
+Discover the stories behind Waterfront Park’s beautiful publicly sited art installations.
 Visit the Office of the Waterfront and Civic Project’s art page to learn how these artworks celebrate Seattle’s vibrant culture and community, contributing to the park’s role as a place of reflection, connection, and inspiration.
 Arts and culture are central to the park’s design, offering sculptures, multiuse infrastructure, and more for visitors to enjoy and interact with.

 Installed: